30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Travel Tip: If you’re not accustomed to Thai hot (spicy), just remember these three words: “ped nit noi”.
 It means a little spicy or mildly spicy.

-Travel Tip: Be sure to pre-book your Rajadamnern or Lumpinee stadium tickets online.
+Travel Tip: Be sure to pre-book your Rajadamnern tickets online.

-Travel Tip: Go before 8:00 AM to see group Tai Chi classes and the morning aerobics sessions.
+Travel Tip: Grab a coffee and go before 8:00 AM, when you can see the Tai Chi classes and morning aerobics sessions.

 Lumphini Park